CoTran: An LLM-based Code Translator using Reinforcement Learning with Feedback from Compiler and Symbolic Execution

-However, it is observed that the LLMs are not able to learn from the feedback well, from either the additive or the multiplicative approach.
-That is, the translation performance is minimally better than the baseline and, does not compare well with the RL-based schemes.
-Also, $\text{\cotran}^{+}$ is sensitive to hyperparameters $\alpha_c,\alpha_s$.
+However, it is observed from Table~\ref{table:results_translation_fullAppendix} that the LLMs struggle to effectively learn from feedback using either the additive or multiplicative approach.
+Their translation performance shows only minimal improvement over the baseline and does not match the effectiveness of RL-based schemes.
+Additionally, $\text{\cotran}^{+}$ is sensitive to the hyperparameters $\alpha_c$ and $\alpha_s$.